avkudr/avkudr.github.io/portfolio.md

     src: /assets/images/home/cover3.jpg
 ---

-All the curious and challenging projects I have worked on in the past 5 years.
+Some of the projects I have worked on in the past 6 years.

 ### Table of Contents

-1. Post-doc: SLAM and medical robotics
+* Post-doc: SLAM and medical robotics
-2. PhD thesis: 3D recontsruction and robot calibration
+* PhD thesis: 3D recontsruction and robot calibration
-3. Master thesis: Visual servoing for microassembly
+* Master thesis: Visual servoing for microassembly
-4. Teaching experience
+* Teaching experience

 ## Post-doc - SLAM and medical robotics
 *November 2017 - October 2018*